 I think this is the first question I ever asked in philosophy [the first philosophical question I ever asked].
 For many people, maybe philosophy begins here: with wanting [demanding] to know the justification for an assertion [especially, for young people, in ethics].
 The question "How do you know?" is the preeminent philosophical question; it was the question that Socrates asked It is closely related to the question: "What does it mean?" (which is the question that Wittgenstein asked).

 Query: logic and language.

-I record this query because it came from China and was sent to the homepage.
-I can't help but think that my account of Wittgenstein's "logic of language" must seem utterly irrelevant to someone in China, a strange thing to call 'logic'.
-And indeed calling it such is jargon; it is not arbitrary chosen jargon, but it is jargon.
+I can't help but think that my account of Wittgenstein's "logic of language" must seem off-topic to someone wanting to read about logic, for what I have written may seem a strange thing to call 'logic' (although historically it is not).
+And indeed calling it such is jargon; it is not arbitrarily chosen jargon, but it is jargon.